-1 Introduction and purpose of this research
+1. Introduction and purpose of this research

 In Europe as well as in Japan, the pre-industrial city was characterized by an abundant natural green landscape.
 Since the Industrial Revolution, this mostly scarcely inhabited agrarian landscape has been changed into a densely build urban industrial landscape.
 Industrial developments in the city required factories, energy plants and other industrial buildings, as well as infrastructure, such as railways, canals, roads, harbors, etc. Large natural areas in the city have been contaminated, reduced or even completely been destroyed due to the expansion of the infrastructure, the industrial area and the residential area.
 The destruction of these natural areas has resulted in the loss of many urban eco-systems.
 The destruction of urban natural areas, the so-called urban biotopes did not yet come to an end.
 Some biotopes are still left in the urban area, however the risk is high that even these left over urban biotopes are going to disappear in the 21st century.
 The preservation of these biotopes has become an important matter in urban ecological planning.
-Not only the protection is important, but also the recovering of them, and there is an urgent necessity for the crea tion of an urban biotope network.
+Not only the protection is important, but also the recovering of them, and there is an urgent necessity for the creation of an urban biotope network.
 The basic for the creation of such an urban biotope network will be a historical study of the change of land use in the city.
+In this research, the change of land use in two industrial areas has been investigated, the Emscher Industrial Area in Germany and the Kitakyushu Industrial Area in Japan.